Passion of the People – 1.7.5

 At the same time, night lighting is an integral part of our lifestyle today.
 Yet it is ever more important that we handle artificial light responsibly.
 Sensible use of artificial light promotes health, safety and quality of life.
 It lowers energy and resource consumption and contributes to the preservation of biodiversity, and the visibility of starry skies.

-Questioning the need for lightening
+Questioning the Need for Lightening

 Today, whenever larger sites are renovated or newly built, it is crucial to question and study the necessity of outdoor lighting.
 Artificial light exhibits various functions, such as protection, orientation, signaling, advertising, or artistic expression.
 To find out whether a lighting system is genuinely necessary, it helps to examine its functions.
 Very often, the deliberate decision not to use artificial light is rewarding.